 \subsection{Preventive Transmission Switching}

-A preventive action in power system operation is taken to avoid the adverse consequences of a potential disturbance.
-The disturbance may never happen, but the preventive action will protect the system against it, should it actually occur.
+Preventive action in power system operation is taken to avoid the adverse consequences of a potential disturbance.
+The disturbance may never happen, but the preventative measure will protect the system against it, should it actually occur.
 In this paper, we use preventive transmission switching to reduce the system's susceptibility to cascading failures.
 History shows that cascading failures depend critically on how the system is loaded, which can be described by the system stress metrics.
-Post-blackout investigations show that in most cases the system was atypically stressed before the blackout~\cite{merrill}.
+Post-blackout investigations show that, in most cases, the system was atypically stressed before the blackout~\cite{merrill}.
 Had the stress of the system been taken care of, the blackout could have been prevented.
-This can be seen in~\cite{abid}, where the stress on San Diego area was analyzed over different seasons of the year and found that on September 8, 2011, and before the blackout that happened later on the same day, the system was atypically stressed.
+This can be seen in~\cite{abid}, where the stress in the San Diego area was analyzed over different seasons of the year and found that on September 8, 2011, and before the blackout that happened later on the same day, the system was atypically stressed.
 The blackout could have been avoided through appropriate preventive actions that reduce the system stress.

-In this paper, we propose that preventive transmission switching should be looked at, whenever the system is under atypical stress, beyond a predefined level, in order to reduce the stress on the system.
-We hypothesize that transmission switching may be able to offer a cheap and fast solution, relieve the system stress, and avoid potential cascading failures.
-The line can be switched back, once the system stress has been reduced due to change in the loading, if the line provides economic benefits.
-There are other alternatives that can be implemented as preventive actions, such as generation redispatch.
+This paper proposes that preventive transmission switching should be looked at whenever the system is under atypical stress, beyond a predefined level, to reduce the stress on the system.
+We hypothesize that transmission switching may offer a cheap and fast solution, relieve the system stress, and avoid potential cascading failures.
+Once the system stress has been reduced due to a change in the loading, the line can be switched back if it provides economic benefits.
+Other alternatives can be implemented as preventive actions, such as generation redispatch.
 However, transmission switching can be implemented much faster and is often the cheapest option, as it only involves the operation of a circuit breaker.
-Moreover, it is often the case that during the stressed operating conditions, generation redispatch is depleted and not available anymore to the operator.
+Moreover, generation redispatch is often depleted during the stressed operating scenarios and not available anymore to the operator.
 Fig.~\ref{fig:FlowChart} shows the proposed algorithm for transmission switching in response to atypical stress on the system.
 An example of an atypically stressed system was shown in Fig.~\ref{fig:abids}, which led to the Southwest blackout of 2011.